ben-alrdy/alrdy-animate/README.md

 - **aa-color-final**: The final background color for the animation.
 Example: `aa-color-final="#d7ff64"`.
 - **aa-anchor**: Specify an anchor element to trigger the animation (useful for fixed elements that should be animated when the anchor scrolls into view).
 Example: `aa-anchor="#anchorElement"`.
 - **aa-viewport**: Override the global viewport percentage for this element.
 Example: `aa-viewport="0.6"`.
 - **aa-split**: Specifies how to split the text for animation.
 Possible values: `lines`, `words`, `chars`.
 Optionally, you can add `clip` to wrap each line in a clip wrapper and prevent overflow, resulting in a clipping effect during the animation.
 Example: `aa-split="words.clip"`.
-Note: you need specify `aa-split="words"` if you want to use the `aa-animate="textCascadeUp"` or `aa-animate="textCascadeDown"` animations.
 - **aa-stagger**: Sets the stagger effect for split text animations, in seconds.
 Example: `aa-stagger="0.05"`.

 ## Examples